Layan002/Web-task-4-speech-to-text/README.md

 # Notes

-- When I connect the vcc of the relay to the 5v of the Arduino the gate doesnt function but the led light up and light down.
-- When I connect the vcc of the relay to the 5v of the esp32 it works very good and the gate function appropriately.
-Although, when I searched it supposed to work in both situations !!
+- If the relay doesnt work reconnect and connect the arduino from the power supply.
+If it doesnt work do the same with the esp32 also.